 Artwork representing each element will be placed in a different area within the centre, giving harmony and coherence whilst also aiding wayfaring.

-Prior to developing the designs, I led a couple of practical workshops in the Care Centre, giving staff and patients the chance to learn about the project and the type of materials and techniques that will be used in the artwork.
-Some lovely tiles were made using glass, wire and glass powders.
-And the experimental session printing from real plants produced some great images too.
+Prior to developing the designs, I led practical workshops in the centre, giving staff and patients the chance to learn about the project and the type of materials and techniques that will be used in the artwork.
+Some lovely tiles were made using glass, wire and glass powders and the experimental session printing from real plants produced some great images too.
 These will be displayed in the Care Centre along with my own artworks.

 Production is now commencing!
 So there’ll be more blog posts soon, showing how it’s coming along.